docs

 use Yiisoft\Mailer\File;

-// Attach a file from local file system.
+// Attach a file from the local file system

 $message = $message->withAttached(